OLD COULSDON RESIDENTS' ASSOCIATION

 26. The Executive Committee has the right to refuse or revoke membership of persons who act contrary to the aims and rules of the Association.

-27. Nominations for Officers, other members of the Executive Committee and Examiner must be in the hands of the Chairman or Secretary in writing seven clear days prior to the date of the Annual General Meeting.
-Each nomination must be supported by a proposer with the nominee's written consent.
+27. Nominations for Officers, other members of the Executive Committee and Examiner must be in possession of the Chairman or Secretary, either in writing or by email, seven clear days prior to the date of the Annual General Meeting.
+Each nomination must be supported by a Proposer and Seconder with the nominee’s written consent.

 28. The Association shall not be dissolved except by the vote of two thirds of the members present and voting at a General Meeting, on the agenda of which shall appear the question of dissolution.
 On dissolution any surplus funds shall be paid to local charities or relevant community groups to be decided by the outgoing Executive Committee.